-Ketamine is also commonly referred to as “Ket,” “Special K,” or “K.” This is a very strong dissociative and hallucinogenic medication.
+Ketamine is also commonly referred to as “Ket,” “Special K,” or “K.” It is a strong dissociative and hallucinogenic medication.
 Originally derived from prescription and veterinary drugs, ketamine can have quite potent effects; hence, it is popular in both therapeutic and recreational use.

 Whereas ketamine has a half-life of about 2.5 to 3 hours, it takes this length of time for the concentration of ketamine in the body to reduce by half.
 Indeed, such a short half-life does not mean that it will be undetectable more quickly because several factors influence how long ketamine can be detected in the body.